Business litigation lawyer in Alexandria, VA

 What’s the average timeline for a business litigation case? (new content)

-The average timeline for a business litigation case can vary upon each situation and circumstance.
+The average timeline for a business litigation case can vary in each situation and circumstance.
 After all, cases such as a disagreement between business partners or shareholders can often be resolved through settlements or mediation and won’t need to go to court while more serious cases may require court.
-As a whole, though there is typically five main phases of a business litigation case:
+As a whole, though there are typically five main phases of a business litigation case:

 - Demand letter: The first step is usually either sending or receiving a demand letter from the other party.
 A demand letter will detail the issues the other party has and usually offer some sort of resolution.
 Essentially, the demand letter is a way to resolve a case amicably without getting lawyers or the courts involved.

 - Complaint: After the demand letter the now plaintiff will file a complaint against the defendant.
 The complaint is similar to the demand letter as it details the problem(s) the plaintiff has with the other party, but it now holds legal weight.
 After this, the defendant will have 21 days to respond to the complaint and file an answer addressing the complaint’s concerns.

 - The discovery phase: The discovery phase can sometimes be quite extensive as it involves both parties gathering enough evidence to prove their argument.
 Some of these methods for gathering evidence can range from producing documents that detail their own account of the events, interrogations of any parties that may be involved, gathering a list of witnesses that can testify, gathering any documents that can act as evidence (such as receipts, bank statements, photographic evidence, etc.), depositions, etc. Not only is this phase crucial for gathering evidence, but is also crucial for understanding the other party’s argument.

 - Trial: Although it’s often the goal to settle a case before it can go to trial, sometimes it’s unavoidable.
 The trial will either go before a judge or a jury.